pierg/wasp-secourse-lund/README.md

 This is a Python implementation of the Pig Translator.
 Current requirements
 * Python3 or up
-* Any operating system that runs Python 3
+* Any operating system that runs Python 3.2 and up

 To run the application open a terminal window, navigate to the folder containing the code and run